 The Wrap reported that a long-form streaming series that was meant to follow Pixar's Win or Lose was "quietly canceled," but it may get reworked into a feature.
 There is no word on the name of the project or when it may end up getting reworked.

-The report also stated that Win or Lose fared "OK," considering that it earned 6.2 million viewers in the U.S. over its first 35 days on Disney+.
-However, making a direct-to-streaming show "disrupted" Pixar's strategy since it pulled resources away from features and costing as much as one of the bigger projects.
+The report also stated that Win or Lose fared "OK," considering it earned 6.2 million viewers in the U.S. over its first 35 days on Disney+.
+However, making a direct-to-streaming show "disrupted" Pixar's strategy since it pulled resources away from features and cost as much as one of the bigger projects.

 Win or Lose made history as Pixar's first original scripted series for Disney+.
 Directed by Carrie Hobson and Michael Yates, the eight-episode series follows the story of a middle school co-ed softball team, the Pickles, in the week leading up to their championship game.